-In today's blog post from the Law Office of Bryan Fagan, I would like to share with you my thoughts on what you can do to best ensure that your family has an opportunity to work through a child custody or divorce case with contentious custody-related subjects despite your suffering from mental health problems.
-While there is no silver bullet or cure to issues like this when it comes to mental health and family law I can tell you that there are methods for you to mitigate any issues that you may be experiencing in hopes of arriving at the best possible outcomes for yourself and your children.
+In today's blog post from the Law Office of Bryan Fagan, I would like to share with you my thoughts on what you can do to ensure best that your family has an opportunity to work through a child custody or divorce case with contentious custody-related subjects despite your suffering from mental health problems.
+While there is no silver bullet or cure to issues like this when it comes to mental health and family law, I can tell you that there are methods for you to mitigate any issues that you may be experiencing in hopes of arriving at the best possible outcomes for yourself and your children.

-Identify your support system in advance of a child custody case
+Identify your support system in advance of a child custody case.

-All in all, your support system can help you by referring you to attorneys and other resources that may be able to help you locate competent representation.
+All in all, your support system can help you by referring you to attorneys and other resources that may help you locate competent representation.
 Above all, I recommend contacting the attorneys with the Law Office of Bryan Fagan if you are still seeking representation or basic information about your child custody case.
-Not only can our attorneys help you with gathering insight about your situation but we can walk you through the child custody or divorce process and help me to better understand how you're having a mental health problem that could potentially impact your case.
+Not only can our attorneys help you with gathering insight about your situation, but we can walk you through the child custody or divorce process and help me to understand better how you're having a mental health problem that could potentially impact your case.
 You do not have to wonder about the impacts of your mental health diagnosis on your case.
-In a stressful situation, fax is your friend.
+In a stressful situation, a fax is your friend.
 The attorneys with our office can help you develop the facts of your case to help you accomplish your goals.

 Being intentional and goal-oriented during a child custody case

 This doesn't mean that you should not file a case, however.
-This also does not mean that you should hesitate to take part in a family law case if one is filed against you.
+This also does not mean that you should hesitate to participate in a family law case if one is filed against you.
 All it means is that you may have to be a bit more focused and intentional about the way you approach these subjects.
 I find that the more prepared, focused, and attentive you are to the issues of your case then the better off you will be.
 Being purpose-driven is incredibly important in a child custody scenario.
-You may be able to wander into a child custody case but you cannot wander out of one.
+You may be able to wander into a child custody case, but you cannot wander out of one.

 So, have you begun to consider what goals you have for your divorce or child custody case?
 Have you ever allowed yourself to think of anything beyond simply making it out of your case in one piece?
-That's a fine goal to have, but should be one among many rather than the defining goal of your case.
-Identifying those areas of your life that you want to succeed in while the case is ongoing is a great way to approach your case.
+That's a fine goal to have, but it should be one among many rather than the defining goal of your case.
+Identifying those areas of your life that you want to succeed in while the ongoing case is a great way to approach your case.
 Don't just make it about survival.
 Make it about accomplishing goals.

-Do not stop your medication and listen to the advice of your doctor
+Do not stop your medication and listen to the advice of your doctor.

-Above all else, I do not want to make it seem like I am trying to give any kind of specific advice when it comes to the subject of mental health.
+Above all else, I do not want to make it seem like I am trying to give any specific advice regarding mental health.
 To be sure, the best that I can tell you is that people who go through child custody cases tend to become more stressed at times than they may anticipate.
-With that said, you should never deviate from the advice of your doctor especially during stressful times like these.
-If anything, you should make sure that you are seeing your therapist or doctor on a more frequent basis given the likelihood that your life will be going through important changes.
+With that said, you should never deviate from the advice of your doctor, especially during stressful times like these.
+If anything, you should make sure that you are seeing your therapist or doctor on a more frequent basis, given the likelihood that your life will be going through important changes.

-Consider what custody and Visitation arrangements are most reasonable for you and your family
+Consider what custody and Visitation arrangements are most reasonable for you and your family.

 For instance, you could consider negotiating for a stairstep agreement when it comes to custody.
 A stairstep agreement allows you to start slow when it comes to Visitation time.
 You could look at this where you begin with having Visitation with your children once every other week and then gradually progress that Visitation into once every week and then gradually taking on more weekends when you feel comfortable being able to care for your children overnight.

 Finally, I recommend that you permit yourself to make mistakes.
-When you have a mental illness or mental handicap you may be being tough on yourself in more situations than you ought to.
+When you have a mental illness or mental handicap, you may be tough on yourself in more situations than you ought to.
 Remember that everyone makes mistakes and that this transition time is difficult for you and your entire family.
 Consider what opportunities are in front of you as far as building a relationship with your child and continued to grow as a parent.
-In doing so you can improve your mental health and improve the lives of your children.
+In doing so, you can improve your mental health and improve the lives of your children.